TarkovTracker/TarkovTracker/README.md

 2. Run `npm install` in the `tarkov-tracker` directory
 3. Run `npm install` in the `functions` directory
 4. Run `npm run dev` in the `tarkov-tracker` directory

+# Project Structure
+The project is split into two main parts: the SPA frontend built with Vue.js, and the API backend using Firebase Cloud Functions.
+The frontend is located in the `tarkov-tracker` directory, and the backend is located in the `functions` directory.
+The project can function without a backend, other than hosting, allowing for full use of the site outside of the team system or API for third-party apps.
+The web app can work normally using local storage without user authentication.